cyberitsolutions/www.prisonpc.com/content/features.md

 This is particularly valuable to correctional facilities where inmates of minority religions might otherwise be subjected to intolerance and bullying.

+---

+> "Access [to televisions] can be a strong incentive to good behaviour and regime participation, and can aid order and control by occupying inmates’ time and reducing boredom and tension."
+>
+> -- NOMS Agency Board, UK Ministry of Justice, March 1st 2012

+---
 ## Media Restrictions

 PrisonPC PILS desktops can play standard audio CDs and video DVDs, eliminating the need for insecure CD players, stereos, and video players in the inmates' cells.